Ashburton Domain: 1930s to present

+Cricket ground

-Cricket has been played on the ground since the 1870s.
+Cricket has been played on the ground since the late 1870s.
 The first major match on the ground came when Ashburton County played the touring Tasmanian team in 1884.
+In 1913, after touring New Zealand with the South Melbourne Cricket Club, the Australian Test cricketer Harry Trott said the pitch at Ashburton Domain was the best he had seen in New Zealand.

 The ground held its first senior interprovincial match when Canterbury played Otago in the 1980/81 Shell Cup.
 Three further List A matches have been held on the ground, the last of which saw Canterbury play Central Districts in the 1988/89 Shell Cup.
 It is the home ground for the Mid Canterbury cricket team, which competes nationally in the Hawke Cup.